DeveloperAlly/typescript-fevm-hardhat-wallaby-hyperspace-deploy-example/README.md

 - Add your metamask wallet private key either in a .env file or by doing it locally (.env.example has the name)
 - Add Wallaby Testnet to Metamask (if you haven't already) Ref: https://docs.filecoin.io/developers/smart-contracts/how-tos/add-to-metamask/
 - Get some tFIL tokens from the faucet: https://wallaby.network/#faucet (just use your metamask address)
-- Deploy from hardhat (run ```npx hardhat deploy:Greeter-Wallaby --greeting "Your greeting"```)
+- Deploy from hardhat - run the deploy task ```npx hardhat deploy:Greeter-Wallaby --greeting "Your greeting"```) OR - run the deploy script ```npx hardhat run --network wallaby scripts/deployGreeter.ts```
-- Wait for the address and paste into glif explorer: https://explorer.glif.io/
+- Wait for the address and paste into glif explorer: https://explorer.glif.io/{ADDRESS}/?network=wallaby
 - Try it out on either hardhat or remix if you want to interact with it.
-(I pasted the contract in and then deployed to the address above in remix using injected provider to deploy)
+(I pasted the contract in and then deployed to the address above in remix using injected provider to deploy and chck functionality - but you could also test in hardhat env)
 ![image](https://user-images.githubusercontent.com/12529822/211539733-92c034d1-021e-464f-a670-2ba3b9aa2180.png)

 Todos: